Vyshnavmt94/Vyshnavmt94/README.md

 ## I'm an AI Engineer | Python Developer focused on Computer vision, NLP.

-- 🔭 I am working on deep learning framework Tensorflow and Pytorch!
+- 🔭 I am working on deep learning frameworks Tensorflow and Pytorch!
-- 🌱 I’m currently learning new frameworks and modules required for Data science 🤣
+- 🌱 I’m currently learning new frameworks and modules required for Data science
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other experts in the field of Data science
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play badminton and ukulele